-- 15.1.1 Subcontractor's Performance.
+- Subcontractor's Performance.
 With the exception that this Section 15 shall in no event be construed to require indemnification by Subcontractor to a greater extent than permitted under the public policy of the State.
-Subcontractor shall indemnify, defend and save harmless the OWNER and Contractor, including their officers, agents, employees, affiliates, parents and subsidiaries, and each of them, of and from any and all claims, demands, causes of action, damages, costs, expenses, actual attorney's fees, losses or liability, in law or in equity, of every kind and nature whatsoever ("Claims") arising out of or in connection with Subcontractor's operations to be performed under this Agreement for, but not limited to: - (a) Personal injury, including, but not limited to, bodily injury, sickness or disease, or death to persons, including, but not limited to, any employees or agents of Subcontractor, the Owner, Contractor, or any other subcontractor and/or damage to property of anyone (including loss of use thereof), caused, or alleged to be caused, in whole or in part, by any act or omission of Subcontractor or anyone directly or indirectly employed by Subcontractor or anyone for whose acts Subcontractor may be liable regardless of whether such personal injury or damage is caused by a party indemnified hereunder. - (b) Penalties imposed on account of the violation of any law, order, citation, rule, regulation, standard, ordinance or statute, caused by the action or inaction of Subcontractor. - (c) Infringement of any patent rights which may be brought against the Contractor or Owner arising out of Subcontractor's work, unless such process or work which is alleged to infringe is specifically required by the Contract Documents. - (d) Claims and liens (see Section 9) for labor performed or materials used or furnished to be used on the job, including all incidental damages resulting to Contractor or Owner from such claims or liens. - (e) Subcontractor's failure to fulfill the covenants set forth in each subpart of Section 13, Labor Relations - (f) Failure of Subcontractor to comply with the provisions of Section 16.1, Casualty Insurance. - (g) Any violation or infraction by Subcontractor of any law, order, citation, rule, regulation, standard, ordinance or statute in any way relating to the occupational health or safety of employees, including, but not limited to, the use of Contractor's or other's equipment, hoist, elevators, or scaffolds (See Sections 16 and 20).
+Subcontractor shall indemnify and save harmless Owner and Contractor, including their officers, agents, employees, affiliates, parents and subsidiaries, and each of them, of and from any and all claims, demands, causes of action, damages, costs, expenses, actual attorney's fees, losses or liability, in law or in equity, of every kind and nature whatsoever ("Claims") arising out of or in connection with Subcontractor's operations to be performed under this Agreement for, but not limited to: - (a) Personal injury, including, but not limited to, bodily injury, emotional injury, sickness or disease, or death to persons, including, but not limited to, any employees or agents of Subcontractor, Owner, Contractor, or any other subcontractor and/or damage to property of anyone (including loss of use thereof), caused or alleged to be caused in whole or in part by any negligent act or omission of Subcontractor or anyone directly or indirectly employed by Subcontractor or anyone for whose acts Subcontractor may be liable regardless of whether such personal injury or damage is caused by a party indemnified hereunder. - (b) Penalties imposed on account of the violation of any law, order, citation, rule, regulation, standard, ordinance or statute, caused by the action or inaction of Subcontractor. - (c) Infringement of any patent rights which may be brought against the Contractor or Owner arising out of Subcontractor's work.

+- (d) Claims and liens (see Section 9) for labor performed or materials used or furnished to be used on the job, including all incidental or consequential damages resulting to Contractor or Owner from such claims or liens. - (e) Subcontractor's failure to fulfill the covenants set forth in each subpart of Section 13, Labor Relations. - (f) Failure of Subcontractor to comply with the provisions of Section 16.1, Casualty Insurance. - (g) Any violation of infraction by Subcontractor of any law, order, citation, rule, regulation, standard, ordinance or statute in any way relating to the occupational health or safety of employees, including, but not limited to, the use of Contractor's or other's equipment, hoist, elevators, or scaffolds (See Section 16 and 20).